DataLab-Groupe/DataLab-Groupe.github.io/_posts/2023-07-04-innovation-show-2023.md

 pinned: true
 ---

-**The DataLab Groupe has participated to the event Innovation Show by CA, the yearly innovation fair hosted by Credit Agricole.
-We showcased  some of our projects and gave in-depth talks about our current work.**
+**The DataLab Group participated in the Innovation Show by CA event, the annual innovation fair hosted by Credit Agricole.
+We showcased some of our projects and delivered in-depth presentations about our ongoing work.**

-During that event, Emeric Tonnelier and Matthieu Capron presented our cybersecurity projects and how we use AI to identify potential alerts and breaches.
-Lea Fromentin and Ghassen Bettaieb presented our latest information extraction generation solution.
-Thomas Capdevielle demonstrated how he uses multiple data sources to predict where new charging points should be installed based on urban activity.
-We would like to express our gratitude to all attendees for presenting their work and for the interactions we had with them.
+During the event, Emeric Tonnelier and Matthieu Capron presented our cybersecurity projects and explained how we utilize AI to detect potential alerts and breaches.
+Lea Fromentin and Ghassen Bettaieb showcased our latest information extraction generation solution.
+Thomas Capdevielle demonstrated his use of multiple data sources to predict the optimal locations for installing new charging points based on urban activity.
+We would like to express our gratitude to all attendees for sharing their work and engaging in valuable interactions with us.